-In the garden, Bearded Iris are heavy feeders and need regular fertilization to bloom strongly and multiply.
-I recommend top dressing with a mix of high quality compost, Yum Yum Mix and some soft rock phosphate or bat guano in the spring and again about a month after they have bloomed.
-Just scatter several cups of this soil building mix in a ring around the clumps.
-Avoid high nitrogen chemical fertilizers as degrades the soil over time and promotes leaf growth at the expense of flowering.
+In the garden, Bearded Irises are heavy feeders and need regular fertilization to bloom strongly and multiply.
+I recommend top dressing with a mix of high-quality compost, Yum Yum Mix, and some soft rock phosphate or bat guano in the spring, and again about a month after they have bloomed.
+Just scatter several cups of this soil-building mix in a ring around the clumps.
+Avoid high nitrogen chemical fertilizers, as it degrades the soil over time and promotes leaf growth at the expense of flowering.